What led you to Elevate?

 What are your core beliefs about wellness and health?

 By looking after the body holistically, everyone can achieve both physical and mental balance, happiness and wellness.
-Keep moving by participating in enjoyable physical activity, healthy eating and taking time out for yourself.
+Keep moving by participating in an enjoyable physical activity, healthy eating and taking time out for yourself.

 What mistakes do patients make?